(as of march 2014)

 13.030 s Foreign Nationals Act.
 Amendment.
 Integration

-In the 2013 winter session, the Council of States was the first chamber to address the issue and approved it in the vote on the entire text by 24 votes to 7 with 4 abstentions.
-The Council of State made its most important amendment at the request of its PIC, voting by 20 votes to 12 with one abstention to maintain the existing regulations in the applicable law, according to which the cantonal authorities are also able to grant a permanent residence permit at their discretion if the requirements are fulfilled.
+In the 2013 winter session, the Council of States was the first chamber to address the issue and approved it in a vote on the entire bill by 24 votes to 7 with 4 abstentions.
+The Council of States made its most important amendment at the request of its PIC, voting by 20 votes to 12 with one abstention to maintain the existing regulation under current legislation whereby the decision to grant a permanent residence permit remains at the discretion of the cantonal authorities even if the requirements are fulfilled.
 The Federal Council’s draft text envisaged that a permanent residence permit must be granted once the legally defined integration requirements are fulfilled.
-A minority in the Council of States rejected the proposal outright, because the cost-benefit ratio of the proposed system was not reasonable.
-The objectives pursued with the revision of the law could also be achieved with currently existing legal instruments.
+A minority in the Council of States rejected the proposal outright because the cost-benefit ratio of the proposed system of encouragement was unreasonable.
+The intended objectives of the revised law could also be achieved using existing legal instruments.
 Ultimately, integration is primarily the responsibility of immigrants themselves, not of the state.

 13.056 n SCC and MCC.
 Deportation of criminal foreigners

-Following the adoption by the electorate on 28 November 2010 of the popular initiative in favour of deporting criminal foreigners (09.060 s), which the PICs had discussed and recommended for rejection, the Federal Council was required to present to parliament draft implementing legislation.
-In its dispatch to parliament of 26 June 2013, the government proposed introducing a new form of deportation into the Swiss Civil Code and Military Civil Code, thereby taking account of the provisions in the Constitution regarding automatic deportation yet also considering existing constitutional principles and human rights guarantees.
+Following the adoption by the electorate on 28 November 2010 of the popular initiative in favour of deporting criminal foreigners (09.060 s), wwhich the PICs had discussed and recommended for rejection, the Federal Council was required to present to parliament draft implementing legislation.
+In its dispatch to parliament of 26 June 2013, the government proposed introducing a new form of deportation into the Swiss Criminal Code and Military Criminal Code, thereby taking account of the provisions in the Constitution regarding automatic deportation yet also considering existing constitutional principles and human rights guarantees.

 13.086 s Fight against overpopulation – preserving our natural resources.
 Popular initiative